cognitect-labs/aws-api/doc/testing.md

 aws-api provides a [test double](http://xunitpatterns.com/Test%20Double.html) implementation to test code that uses aws-api offline and even with no AWS account.
-To use it, you must declare a handler fn or literal response for every op that will be invoked (via `aws/invoke` or `aws/invoke-async`) during a test, e.g.
+To use it, instrument a handler fn or literal response for every op that will be invoked (via `aws/invoke` or `aws/invoke-async`) during a test, e.g.